Alivexem/CreatorPass/README.md

 CreatorPass was built during Reown bounty timeline, being an idea i've had for a long time - it isn’t just a bounty submission.
 I needed a spark and hope for support, it’s a blueprint for the future of content monetization around the world.
 The goal is to onboard a new wave of users (both web2 and non-solana crypto native users) to Solana and web3 through a seamless, user-friendly platform.

-CreatorPass isn’t just a bounty submission, it’s a blueprint for the future of creator monetization on Web3.
-The goal is to onboard a new wave of users to Solana through a seamless, user-friendly platform.

 **Live Demo**: [CreatorPass.vercel.app](https://CreatorPass.vercel.app/)